The Terreta Spain guide for your investment in Spain in 2025

 • Valencia is regularly ranked among the cities with the best quality of life in Europe.
 Its index exceeds 200.

-• Tourism is a financial windfall for the city and boosts the real estate sector (2.4 million tourists by 2024).
+• Tourism is a financial windfall for the city and boosts the real estate sector (2.4 million tourists in 2024).

-• Since the post-pandemic recovery, the city has enjoyed a period of economic growth, attracting investors (+2.5% growth in 2024).
+• Since the post-pandemic recovery, the city has experienced a period of economic growth and attracts investors (+2.5% growth in 2024).

-• The city has also positioned itself as a tech hub on the coast, and you can read our full article on the subject by clicking here.
+• The city has also positioned itself as a tech hub on the coast; you can read our full article on the subject by clicking here.

-• Rental yields are excellent in certain neighborhoods, such as El Cabanyal, and on the outskirts (Castellon de la Plana and Gandia, for example).
+• Rental yields are excellent in certain districts such as El-Cabanyal and in the periphery (Castellon de la Plana, or Gandia for example).

-To find out more about Valencia, consult the Terreta experts' guide to the city.
+To find out more about Valencia, consult the guide from Terreta's experts based locally.

-Murcia, Almeria, Malaga and Alicante are up-and-coming real estate investment destinations.
-These less saturated regions offer prime opportunities.
-A rich culture, breathtaking natural beauty and a high quality of life are increasingly attracting international investors.
+Murcia, Almería, Malaga and Alicante are rising destinations for real estate investment.
+These less saturated regions offer excellent opportunities.
+A rich culture, breathtaking natural beauty and a good quality of life are attracting more and more international investors.

 Murcia, the Eldorado of rental yields